On this page:

-Click on Add new (or icon) and use fuzzy-search to faster find a field or simply select a field from the list by clicking.
-The selected field will be added to the query builder as a search term.
-On the query panel, the default query operator became visible.
+On the query panel, the default query operator is displayed.
 Next to the query operator, one or two text fields appear to define the search value for each criterion.
 You can change the operator by clicking on the operator field and selecting the appropriate item from a dropdown list.
 The following query operators are available for different data types:

 Numeric integer values: <, >, <>, >= , <= , between, is null, is not null, is void, not in list, in list;

 Numeric decimal values: <, >, between, is null, is not null, is void ;

 Text values: equals, does not equal, starts with, does not start with, ends with, does not end with, any of, none of, in list, not in list, contains, does not contain, is null, is not null, is void;

 Date values: on, today, last 7 days, last 14 days, after, before, between, last, is null, is not null, is void .

 Most of these operators take a single value.
 Exceptions to this rule are:

 The between operator, where you have to specify the lower and the upper boundary of the interval you want to find with the search;

 The in list and not in list operators both require a comma-separated list of values;